 Yazz

-Yazz, born Yasmin Evans, is a British singer who rose to international fame at the forefront of the late-1980s club and pop scene.
-Hailing from London, her defining achievement was the massive global success of her 1988 single "The Only Way Is Up," which became an anthem and topped the UK Singles Chart for five consecutive weeks.
+Yazz, born Yasmin Evans, is a British singer who rose to fame in the late 1980s as a defining voice of the UK's soul-infused dance-pop scene.
+Her major achievement came with the monumental success of her debut single "The Only Way Is Up," which became a cultural anthem and topped the UK Singles Chart for five consecutive weeks in 1988.

 Early career